|

 Note: Common sense personal security measures utilized in the U.S when

-NOTE: It is normal for people to line up at ATM's at peak times - but
+using ATM's should also be followed in the U.K.NOTE: It is normal for people to line up at ATM's at peak times - but

 always leave a meter distance from the person at the ATM itself.
 Likewise